sensei-hacker/inavwiki/Developer-info.md

 * The y axis points to the east side (tangent to parallels)
 * The z axis points up from the center of the earth

 This is a classical cartesian coordinate system where the 3 axes are orthogonal to each other.

 ![](https://upload.wikimedia.org/wikipedia/commons/7/73/ECEF_ENU_Longitude_Latitude_relationships.svg)

+The units for the NEU coordinate system are centimetres.

 # Frames of reference